Dynamic-Capital/Dynamic-Capital/docs/CHECKLISTS.md

 - **[`Automated Trading System Build Checklist`](./automated-trading-checklist.md)** – sequences the deliverables for the TradingView → Supabase → MetaTrader 5 automation project, from Pine Script alerts to VPS hardening.
 - **[`TradingView → MT5 Onboarding Checklist`](./TRADINGVIEW_MT5_ONBOARDING_CHECKLIST.md)** – mirrors the onboarding roadmap so TradingView, webhook, Supabase, and MT5 teams can work in parallel with clear hand-offs.
 - **[`Dynamic Codex Integration Checklist`](./dynamic_codex_integration_checklist.md)** – archived after Dynamic Codex was merged into the main `/telegram` route; keep for historical context.
+- **[`Git Branch Organization Checklist`](./git-branch-organization-checklist.md)** – guides the restructuring of branches so each deployable service can map to its own domain and load-balanced release flow.

 ## Keep documentation in sync